-Hatch stepped in beside her as the light found its way to the bottom of the shaft, just two floors below, where it revealed some litter, a Styrofoam Hatch's horror, as he watched Lindsey fall into the shaft, was exceeded by his surprise at what he did next.
+Hatch's horror, as he watched Lindsey fall into the shaft, was exceeded by his surprise at what he did next.

-When he saw Jeremy track her with the pistol until she hit the mattress the muzzle three feet from her face, Hatch tossed his own Browning away; onto the pile of planks that once boarded off the shaft.
+When he saw Jeremy track her with the pistol until she hit the mattress, the muzzle three feet from her face, Hatch tossed his own Browning away, onto the pile of planks that once boarded off the shaft.
 He figured he wouldn't be able to get off a clear shot with Regina in the way.
 And he knew that no gun would properly dispatch the thing that Jeremy had become.
-He had no time to wonder at that curious thought, for as soon as he pitched away the Browning, he shifted the flashlight from his left hand to his right, and leaped into the elevator shaft without any expectation that he was about to do so.
+He had no time to wonder at that curious thought, for as soon as he pitched away the Browning, he shifted the crucifix-flashlight from his left hand to his right, and leaped into the elevator shaft without any expectation that he was about to do so.

 After that, everything got weird.